synthiam/E-28_Voltmeter/README.md

 The Voltmeter connects to an EZ-B ADC port.
 The idea is that an EZ-Builder behavior control can take the analog data and convert it into voltage in order to measure the source voltage of a supply or signal.

+A unique feature of this design is that it has reverse polarity protection.
+The PCB can also be used with Banana jacks or without.

-Relevant behavior controls can be found here: https://synthiam.com/Products/Controls/Adc
+Relevant EZ-Builder behavior controls can be found here: https://synthiam.com/Products/Controls/Adc

 ## Contents